kurianbenoy/kurianbenoy-website/posts/2019/2019-07-30-Malayalam_computing.md

 - SMC
 date: '2019-07-30'
 layout: post
+title: About Malayalam Computing
-title: Malayalam Computing(Highlight from talk by Santhosh Thottingal)
+TIL: Highlights from talk by Santhosh Thottingal
 ---

 During [MEC.Conf](https://conf.mec.dev/), we had one of of our keynotes by Santhosh Thottingal,